 Once you sign up you can start to record your trips.
 The app lets you record and submit your driving hours direct to the Department of Transport and Main Roads, and enables your logbook review process to start sooner.

 The app can operate without an internet connection after you have downloaded it and logged in.
-The app records current trips using a timer, and details for past trips can be entered.
-Driver trainer and night time travel indicators to automatically perform driving hour calculations are also included in the app.
+The app records current trips using a timer.
+The details of past trips can also be entered.
+The app includes driver trainer and night time travel indicators to automatically calculate these driving hours.

 Your app logbook entries are stored securely and can be accessed by installing and logging into the Queensland Learner Logbook app on another device.